AngleProtocol/angle-docs/guides/use-cases/README.md

 ---
-description: Use cases of Angle and agEUR for individuals, companies and DAOs
+description: Use cases of Angle and its stablecoins for individuals, companies and DAOs
 ---

 # 🧩 Use cases